infracamp/infracamp/docs/index.md

                <i>What's the best programming language?
 The best framework for now and in eternity?</i>
            </p>
            <p class="lead">
-               Unveil the real power of <i>microservices</i>, <i>micro-frontends</i>, <i>automation tools</i>: Experiment, Migrate,
-               Benefit: We support agile open-minded infrastructure.
-Ready for the future to come.
+               Unveil the real power of microservices, micro-frontends, automation tools: <i>Experiment, Migrate, Benefit.</i> We support open-minded agile infrastructure.
+Ready <i>now</i> for the future to come.
            </p>
             <a href="/mission/" class="btn btn-primary">Our mission...</a> <span class="ml-4 mr-4">or</span>
             <a href="/getting-started/" class="btn btn-danger">Onboard now!</a>